 What Makes a Factoring Company Good

-- Transparent pricing — the factoring rate should be clearly stated with no hidden fees for setup, wire transfers, monthly minimums, or unused capacity
+- Transparent pricing — Look for a clearly defined factoring rate without sneaky setup fees, wire charges, monthly minimums, or unused capacity surcharges.

-- Contract flexibility — month-to-month agreements allow you to cancel without penalties if the relationship is not working
+- Contract flexibility — Month-to-month terms are best, allowing you to walk away without penalties if things aren’t working out.

-- Industry expertise — a factoring company that specializes in your industry understands your invoicing patterns, client payment behaviors, and seasonal fluctuations
+- Industry expertise — A firm that knows your field will better understand your billing cycles, client payment habits, and seasonal changes.

 Top Factoring Companies Compared